pdreker/fritz_exporter/docs/index.rst

   * prometheus: connects to the exporter at regular time intervals, reads the data and stores it in its database
   * grafana: connects to prometheus and can query the database of metrics for timeseries and create dashboards from it.

+  Check out the :ref:`quickstart`

   **You cannot connect grafana to the exporter directly.
 This will not work**.

-  To help you with getting started there is a docker-compose setup with a basic prometheus configuration under `docs/compose-with-prometheus` as a starting point.

 Metrics
 -------